-The internet and the vast amount of information and imagery it offers can mA young girl sits looking at her phoneean that some content is not suitable for children.
+The internet and the vast amount of information and imagery it offers can mean that some content is not suitable for children.
 The internet contains a wealth of valuable information, aimed at educating, entertaining and empowering youth.
 It also contains content that is discriminatory, hate-based, and overtly sexually and explicit in nature.

 Examples of explicit and questionable content